evolbioinfo/booster-web/webapp/templates/help.md

 ### Workflow

-Please note that if a FASTA sequence file is provided, no tree file will be taken into account.
+Please note that if an alignment  file (Fasta, Phylip or Nexus) is provided, no tree file will be taken into account.

-Clicking on the "run" button will launch one of the analysis, and take you to the result page, with the following steps:
+Clicking the "run" button will launch one of the analyses, and will take you to the result page, with the following steps:

 1. The analysis will be first pending, waiting for available resources;
 2. Then, as soon as the analysis is running, you will be redirected to a waiting page;